The Arctic Endeavor! Vitamin A Scenario:

 - Arsenic indeed causes hair loss AND it also causes exfoliative dermatitis

-So it would appear that after eating polar bear livers, the explorers illness may have been partially blamed on cadmium poisoning as well as the extremely high dosage of 8,000, 000 IU’s (that’s 8 MILLON) of retinol, but the more likely candidate for their illness appears to have been arsenic poisoning.
+So it would appear that after eating polar bear livers, the explorers illness may be partially blamed on cadmium poisoning and extremely high dosages of retinol (8,000, 000 IU), but the more likely cause of their illness appears to be arsenic poisoning.

 Now it is important to note that the explorers did not die, but were very sick and later recovered.

 The notion that eating polar bear livers is a bad idea is not a new one.
-I mean if anyone was ever going to eat this organ meat, it would have been the Eskimos.
+I mean if we think about who might eat this organ meat, Eskimos come to mind.
 And guess what?
-They don’t!
+They don’t eat it!

-Refrain from eating polar bear livers; and for 2 reasons:
+Refrain from eating polar bear livers for 2 reasons:

 - Thanks to man and his lack of environmental concern, polar bears (as well as seals) are loaded with toxic chemicals and heavy metals from the seas.
 Perhaps that should be a bigger concern than retinol toxicity!

-- 8, 000, 000 IU’s is a crazy high of a dosage of vitamin A no matter how you slice it!
-Although vitamin A is not the toxic monster some are making out to be, we have to remember that everything can be potentially harmful if taken in extremes; including water.
+- 8,000,000 IU’s is an unbelievably high dosage of vitamin A no matter how you slice it!
+Although vitamin A is not the toxic monster some make it out to be, we have to remember that everything can be potentially harmful if taken in unusually large amounts, including water.

-So let’s be real folks, we are talking about extremes here.
-The idea that vitamin A (retinol) is toxic at low doses such as: 5000 IU, 10, 000 IU or even 100,000 IU is very misleading.
-In fact there are many studies that have used dosages as high as 300, 000 IU per day for a year with no ill effect.
+So let’s be real here!
+We are talking about extremes.
+The idea that vitamin A (retinol) is toxic at low doses such as 5000 IU, 10, 000 IU or even 100,000 IU is very misleading.
+In fact there are many studies that have shown dosages as high as 300,000 IU per day for a year had no ill effect.